How to get makeup out of carpet

 Pat dry!

-How to remove foundation from carpet
+How to get foundation out of carpet

 Step 1: